aptos-labs/aptos-core/developer-docs-site/docs/nodes/indexer-fullnode.md

 Install the packages below.
 Note, you may have already installed many of these while [preparing your development environment](../guides/getting-started.md#prepare-development-environment).
 You can confirm by running `which command-name` and ensuring the package appears in the output (although `libpq` will not be returned even when installed).

+> Important: If you are on macOS, you will need to [install Docker following the official guidance](https://docs.docker.com/desktop/install/mac-install/) rather than `brew`.

 For an Aptos indexer fullnode, install these packages:

   - [`brew`](https://brew.sh/) - `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` Run the commands emitted in the output to add the command to your path and install any dependencies